311zzb/gitlet/gitlet-design.md

 2. Abort if the designated branch is the current branch
 3. Wipe the branch's pointer in the cache and delete the branch file upon exit

+### Reset to a designated commit

+1. Perform the checks: the commit with the designated ID exists, and there is no working untracked file
+2. Remove all files in the CWD
+3. Checkout all files tracked in that commit
+4. Move the current branch to that commit

+Better implementation might be available once checkout branch function is implemented.

 ## Persistence

 The directory structure looks like this: